Find a Part Now

 Holden-based models

-The Australian GM subsidiary, Holden, manufactured a third and fourth generation Lumina based on the rear-wheel-drive Commodore (VX, VZ, and VE series) sedan and Ute coupé utility.
+The Australian GM subsidiary, Holden, manufactured a third and fourth generation of the Chevrolet Lumina based on the rear-wheel-drive Commodore (VX, VY, VZ, and VE series).

-High-performance models were powered by Chevrolet V8 engines, including the high specification Pontiac G8 based on the VE Series, exported to the United States.
+Other Commodores sold under the bowtie brand were Holden Calais based Chevrolet Omega in Brazil; and High-performance models powered by Chevrolet V8 engines, including the high specification Chevrolet SS based on the VF Series, exported to the United States.

 Philippines model